 The first thing will arrive in your mind is the safety of the tool while using it.
 Klein ensures safety with CAT III 600V, Class 2 and double insulation protection that means you are all safe whether dealing with lower or higher current.

 The best part is the green bright LED, it indicates whether the multimeter is working or not.
 This LED turns into RED when the meter detects any voltages. it also produces a sound so the detection becomes very much easier.

 It uses a powerful battery, to extend the battery life there is an auto power-off feature that turns off the tool when you are not working with the multimeter. the digitally-controlled ON/OFF button provides more control over the tool.

 Some of the mentionable features are like wiring tester to check whether any wiring is good or faulty, identifying open ground connection or open neutral connection.
 It will also ket you know about open hot conditions and also hot or ground reverse when needed.

 The bad thing is you will not get any clear or proper instruction from the manufacturers about operating the meter properly.
-The leads are cheap and sometimes they came with defects.Check on Amazon
+The leads are cheap and sometimes they came with defects.No products found.

 4. BTMETER BT-39C True RMS Digital Multimeter Electric Amp

 BTMETER has a wide range of applications in the electrical field for technicians.
 The meter can accurately measure DC voltage in a range of 6000mV to 600V, AC voltage up to 6000V, capacitance 9.999nF to 99.99mF, resistance, duty cycle & even temperature too.
 Continuity Tests can also be performed using this device.